-The 37-year old Lake had served as a volunteer assistant coach for the Bulldogs in two different stints over the last decade.
+The 40-year old Lake had served as a volunteer assistant coach for the Bulldogs in two different stints over the previous decade.
 He filled the void created when Bronkema was elevated to head coach.
 Lake was chosen following a search process that yielded more than 50 applicants.

 Lake began his collegiate coaching career with the Bulldogs as a volunteer assistant under former head coach Bill Sall from 2003 to 2006.
-During that time, the Bulldogs claimed back-to-back Great Lakes Intercollegiate Athletic Conference (GLIAC) North Division Championships and made two-straight trips to the NCAA Tournament, including a NCAA-II Sweet Sixteen showing in 2004-05.
+During that time, the Bulldogs claimed back-to-back GLIAC North Division Championships and made two-straight trips to the NCAA Tournament, including a NCAA-II Sweet Sixteen showing in 2004-05.

 After leaving the Bulldog program to serve as a club coach for the Grand Rapids Storm, he returned to FSU in 2011-12 and helped the Bulldogs to a share of a second-straight GLIAC North Division crown in his first season back with the program.

-As a volunteer assistant coach, Lake was heavily involved with many phases of the program in the past such as recruiting, player development, game management and organizing summer camps.
-He'll also play a key role in administrative and fundraising duties as the top assistant.
+As an assistant coach, Lake has been heavily involved with nearly every facet of the program such as recruiting, player development, game management and organizing summer camps.
+He's also played a key role in administrative and fundraising duties as the top assistant.

 In addition to his collegiate coaching background with the Bulldogs, Lake also brings nearly 17 years of coaching experience at the high school level, including nine seasons as a varsity basketball coach at both the Class B and D levels in Michigan.
 During the 1996-97 campaign at Mt.
 Pleasant Baptist Academy, he was the youngest (21) head coach for a Michigan High School Athletic Association (MHSAA) member school.